lingo-reviews/tenets/README.md

 ## House keeping

-Thank you for testing lingo in it's infancy.
-This is Alpha.
-The libs are woefully under unit tested and have more TODOs than comments.
+Welcome to the closed Alpha!
+The libs are woefully under unit tested and we have more TODOs than comments.
 There will be bugs.
-Please open an issue for any bugs or feature requests.
-At this early stage, we are interested in your assessment of lingo's usefulness and potential.
+Please help us catch them and open an issue.
+We welcome feature requests and feedback on lingo's usefulness and potential.

 Okay, with that out of the way, let's get started.